 The SBOM is a record of the supply chain relationships between components used when building software.
 The record lists all components in a product, including all open source software, similar to the list of ingredients given on food packaging.

 This is valuable both to those that develop and those that purchase the product.
 It allows the developers to proactively manage and remediate license risks and security vulnerabilities, and it allows the buyers to verify such risks throughout the product’s life cycle.

 The complexity of managing license and security risks should not be underestimated.
 Software dependencies very often include their own dependencies, so-called transitive (or indirect) dependencies.
 These can in turn include further dependencies.
 For this reason, the SBOM can have hundreds, or thousands, of listed components.
 Each of these components have its own license and its own security risk from vulnerabilities.

 It is clear that the SBOM and the related risks can not be managed manually for any reasonably sized software.
 It requires automation, which is also explicitly mentioned in the executive order.

 The Debricked tool automatically creates the SBOM for you.
 We also identify all licenses and assess your risk level, which is automatically calculated based on how your software is used.
 What this solution means in the context of SBOM, we recommend you to dive deeper into software composition analysis and ecosystem.

 In addition to this, the SBOM information is matched with our vulnerability database in order to identify security vulnerabilities in the software components.
 With the click of a button, these vulnerabilities can be remediated through an automatically created pull request.

-Very soon we will take this one step further by releasing the possibility to export the SBOM to the widely used CycloneDX format.
+As an Enterprise user, you now have the possibility of exporting the SBOM to the widely used CycloneDX format.
 CycloneDX is an open standard for communicating SBOM information.
 This format has e.g., recently been adopted by OWASP as a flagship project.
 Get in touch to get started with Debricked today.